tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 > _serviceQName_ - A fully qualified name to the service to call.
 This can be null if service name is provided on the stream.

+> _serviceClass_ - The class of the service to call.
+Intended for looking for method annotations!
+Don't try to be "smart" here!

 > _method_ - The method to call.
 This can be null if method name is provided on the stream.

 > _parameters_ - parameters passed as a

+> _requestIntention_ - The intention of the request (CRUD + UNKNOWN).

 _Throws_